Gaye LeBaron: Friends rally for Santa Rosa’s open-space heart, Trione-Annadel State Park

 All that love comes with some problems, as Supervising Ranger Neill Fogarty points out.
 One, of course, is abuse - physical abuse to the fields and forests by those who would “make new trails,” daredevils who sometimes fail to abide by the old rules of kindergarten to “play nicely with others,” and financial abuse from the hundreds, maybe thousands, of people each year who don’t pay the toll.

-The appreciative ones, according to Fogarty, pay up at the Channel Drive entrance, and many park visitors have annual park passes, but there are the inevitable freeloaders, their mission made easier by the fact the park can entered from so many populated areas — not only Santa Rosa, Kenwood and Bennett Ridge but all borders in between.
+The appreciative ones, according to Fogarty, pay up at the Channel Drive entrance, and many park visitors have annual park passes, but there are the inevitable freeloaders, their mission made easier by the fact the park can be entered from so many populated areas - not only Santa Rosa, Kenwood and Bennett Ridge but all borders in between.
 Many nearby homeowners can walk into the park from their neighborhood.

 The wildfires of last year took their toll.
 Some 3,100 acres, about two-thirds of the park, were burned over.
 The good news is that virtually all the trails are open again, although with some restrictions in certain areas for horses.